 After Santa makes his entrance, he should have a designated place to sit.
 The best kind of chair for Santa is a strong one, preferably with a straight back and without arms.
 Santa needs his feet flat on the floor when he has someone in his lap.
 Often a dining room table chair will work just fine, and you can dress it up with a pretty Christmas blanket.
 Forest green or dark blue looks great in photos!

-Where to put Santa’s chair
+Place Santa’s chair

-We recommend putting it near the Christmas tree or someplace well-lit with a festive background.
+We recommend putting Santa’s chair near the Christmas tree or someplace well-lit with a festive background.
 Avoid putting Santa near the roaring fireplace; he’s already very warm.
 Keeping the house a little cooler is great for Ol’ St. Nick.
 Avoid putting him in front of lots of glass because you’ll get flash bounce and glare in your photos.
 Arrange the chair so the kids can sit down in front of him.

-Think about background noise
+Consider background noise

 A Christmas performance is for the whole family.
-When the music is blaring, or the crowd is loud and rowdy, some of the magic will be lost if Santa can’t be heard.
+When the music is blaring or the crowd is loud and rowdy, some of the magic will be lost if Santa can’t be heard.
 While Santa is there, have everybody join in and have your revelers tone it down until Santa heads for the sleigh.

 Have your payment ready